YWMKerman/AfterSolarSystem/readme.md

 *Check if you have "Show Earth Time (24 hours a day, 365 days a year)" enabled in your settings If not, turn it on*
 ![111](https://user-images.githubusercontent.com/78585019/194764856-c6c18118-4177-4670-93e8-bbc839b6e617.png)

+# ***Author's Words：***

+I'm still a student, and I just learned how to make mods not long ago, and I don't have much time left to make them, but I'll still try to perfect After Solar System in the remaining time.
+And about the copyright, it's ok, you can change it as you like, but please don't forget me because I need to leave something here.
+I hope some other author someday in the future can make After Solar System even better.

+**Finally, I wish you a happy game**